Theatre Wallay To Organize A Sunset Ragas On Saturday - UrduPoint

 Theatre Wallay To Organize A "Sunset Ragas" On Saturday

-ISLAMABAD, (UrduPoint / Pakistan Point News - 8th Jul, 2021 ) :Theater Wallay would organize an inaugural event titled the "Sunset Ragas" at 'The Farm's New Location' on July 10 (Saturday) on 7:00 p.m.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 9th Jul, 2021 ) :Theater Wallay would organize an inaugural event titled the "Sunset Ragas" at 'The Farm's New Location' on July 10 (Saturday) .

 Renowned artist Sitar player Wajih Nizami and Tabla player Irfan Khan would perform at inaugural event.

-In a statement, Theatre Wallay said The Farm was relocated to new venue about 3 minutes' drive from the old Farm premises.
+In a statement, Theatre Wallay said The Farm was relocated to new venue which is about just three minutes' drive from the old Farm premises.

 The new premises would welcome music enthusiasts from twin cities of Islamabad and Rawalpindi.